graehu/confply/help.md

 ### arguments ###

-arguements are passed to the config file during load/run.
+arguments are passed to the config file during load/run.